Physical Spirituality

 Lets now consider some of the milder connective physical processes affecting us.

 The universal gravitational interaction was mentioned at the beginning of this book, where I noted that, apart from our moon and sun, all other gravitational influences - being those of every object on Earth, those of our solar system's planets, and those of every other star and galaxy - were too small to have any noticeable effect on us.
-But they are there, and being so small they could sublimate our bodies and most if not all earthly architectures.
+But these effects are there, and being so small they would sublimate our bodies and internal organs and most if not all earthly architectures.

-Consider that the orbital periods of our solar system's planets are on the scale of years, while those of remote stars and galaxies are on the scale of eons, so the likelihood of these gravitational influences resonating in our bodies is nonexistent and would have no architective consequences.
+The orbital periods of our solar system's planets are on the scale of years, while those of remote stars and galaxies are on the scale of eons, so the likelihood of these gravitational influences resonating in our bodies is nonexistent and would have no architective consequences even though they may have connective effects sublimating our bodies.

-There are a number of other physical cosmic connective influences such as the Cosmic Microwave Background, the radiation from distant stars, passing cosmic rays and neutrinos, our sun's heliosphere and the Earth's magnetosphere, that are also small enough to sublimate earthly architectures without architective consequences.
+There are a number of other physical cosmic connective influences such as the Cosmic Microwave Background, the electromagnetic radiation from distant stars, passing cosmic rays and neutrinos, our sun's heliosphere and the Earth's magnetosphere, that are also small enough to sublimate our bodies without architective consequences.

-Then there are connective but non-cosmic influences, such as the radio and microwaves we broadcast through our cities, though these either do not resonate within our bodily architectures or are at such low levels as to be deemed safe.
-X-rays and UV-rays, on the other hand, are stronger and do resonate within our bodies and are treated with caution.
+Then there are connective but non-cosmic influences, such as the radio and microwaves we broadcast through our cities that sublimate our bodies, though these either do not resonate within our bodily architectures or are at such low levels as to be deemed safe.
+X-rays and UV-rays, on the other hand, do resonate within our bodies and are treated with caution.

-I like to think that the Cosmic Deity expresses itself in a music, so that by sublimating every non-elementary object, from the smallest hadron to the largest rocky planet, all are subtly singing to its song, both internally and externally, and doing so without undermining the architective expressions of the objects they might constitute.
+I like to think that the Cosmic Deity expresses itself in a music, so that every object, from the smallest sub-atomic fermion to the largest rocky planet, is subtly singing along with it, either internally or externally, and doing so without undermining any architective interactions the object might be participating in.

 Previous Home NEXT